 Do your students have a writing portion of their standardized tests?
-Most states require this for grades three and up and there is lots of pressure for teachers to increase writing test scores.
+Most states require this for grades three and up, and there is a lot of pressure on teachers to increase writing test scores.
 So here are some of my best tips for increasing those darn standardized writing test scores…

 Start at the Beginning of the Year

 Every February I will see posts in my Facebook groups that look something like this, “How can I prepare my students for standardized writing tests?”

 The fact of the matter is that if you wait until February, you are going to be way behind.
 Writing is complex and should be taught all year.